 However, there’s only so many Joe Wicks workouts a person can do!
 Successful fitness programmes need variety to keep things interesting, otherwise you’ll become bored and de-motivated.

-Quick version: Main benefit of jumping on trampoline rebounders
+Quick version: Proven benefits of exercising on a mini trampoline

 There are many important health plus points to jumping on a trampoline.
 Don’t let the kinds have all the fun.
 Even 20 minutes can work wonders.
 Here’s a quick overview of some benefits of this popular cardiovascular exercise: